 13. Empowered employees are happy employees

-TINYpulse found that employees who feel in control of their career are 20% more likely to stay in their roles.
+TINYpulse found that employees who feel in control of their careers are 20% more likely to stay in their roles.
 When employees have an idea of where their career trajectory is headed — and leadership supports their endeavors and provides guidance to make that a reality — loyalty will follow.

 A Conference Board survey on job satisfaction shows that 51% of U.S. employees feel satisfied with their job.
 However, this means 49% aren’t satisfied, and it’s up to leaders in the workforce to find out why.